anyaharter97/notes/reference_virt_libvirt-dbus.md

 (*virtDBusGDBusEnumerateFunc)(gpointer userData);
 ```
 <deleteme**>
 >The virtDBusGDBusMethodTable is defining a struct.
-There is an instance of this struct for every interface (including connect)
+There is an instance of this struct for every interface (including connect).

 ``` c
 struct _virtDBusGDBusMethodTable {